ben9111/Networking-Programming-Project-/README.md

 The developed project implement the following functionality:

-1. The project include two apps: Messenger Server App (MSA) and Messenger Client App (MCA).
+* The project include two apps: Messenger Server App (MSA) and Messenger Client App (MCA).
-2. The communication between the MCA and MSA will be TCP based (control messages).
+* The communication between the MCA and MSA will be TCP based (control messages).
-3. The communication between two MCA’s will be UDP based (interaction between two clients).
+* The communication between two MCA’s will be UDP based (interaction between two clients).
+* Messenger Server App and Messenger Client App using a CLI
+* Programming in C++ in eclipse (JavaEE)

+Guidelines:

-4. To connect to the server the client will sign in using a username and a password (no encryption required).
+* To connect to the server the client will sign in using a username and a password (no encryption required).
 ○ The client can create a new user with a new password (unless this user is already created).